 - Definition

 - Human Computer Interaction

 - User experience

-- Usability and accessibility

-- The design process
+- User-centered design process

-- Information architecture

-- Evaluation
+for web sites

 User-centered design

 - A philosophy of product development - The product is not an end in itself: it is a means toward the end of providing a good experience for the user - Suite of methods emphasizing understanding people rather than technology - Common mistakes - Design by default: "We should do whatever is easiest to implement." - Design by mimicry: "If it's good enough for Amazon, it's good enough for us." - Design by fiat: "Because I said so."